501 STUDENT ATTENDANCE

 501.07 STUDENT TRANSFERS OUT OR WITHDRAWALS

-If the student's parents wish to withdraw or transfer the student from school prior to completing and graduating from the education program, they shall notify the superintendent in writing as soon as possible of the decision to withdraw or transfer the student from the education program.
+501.07 STUDENT TRANSFERS OUT OR WITHDRAWALSIf the student's parents wish to withdraw or transfer the student from school prior to completing and graduating from the education program, they should notify the superintendent in writing as soon as possible of the decision to withdraw or transfer the student from the education program.
 The student or parent should present this written notice at the office and receive instructions regarding the return of textbooks, library books, locker equipment, hot lunch tickets, etc.

-If the parents wish to have the student's cumulative record sent to the new school district, the parents shall notify the superintendent in writing.
-This notice shall include the name of the school district and the person at the new school district to whom the student's cumulative records should be sent.
+If the parents wish to have the student's cumulative record sent to the new school district, the parents must notify the superintendent in writing.
+This notice will include the name of the school district and the person at the new school district to whom the student's cumulative records should be sent.
 If the new school district requests the student's cumulative records, the school district will forward the cumulative records and notify the parents the records have been sent.
-The notice shall inform the parents of their right to review the records sent.
+The notice will inform the parents of their right to review the records sent.

 Legal Reference: 20 U.S.C. § 1232g (1994).